Oldranda1414/Privacy-P2P-Federated-Learning/doc/finalReport.md

 Given the project's small scope and prototyping nature, the 'Enum' solution has been implemented, preferring simplicity over advanced software principles.

+### Model weights

+Machine learning model weights are implemented as a wrapper class.
+Since weights implementation might vary greatly based on the machine learning library used, the usage of a wrapper class ensures that replacing the machine learning library should be an easy operation.

+Having the weights wrapper class implemement a collection of single 'Weight' objects was considered, but due to the non trivial implementation of weights (e.g. in keras the weights are provided as a list of numpy arrays, two for each layer, separating weights and biases in different arrays) in machine learning libraries a full wrapper class ensures minimal code rewriting when changing ML library.

 ## Self-assessment

 Choose a criterion for the evaluation of the produced software and **its compliance to the requirements above**.